CSI-Project-Expo/Team-3/README.md

 This system demonstrates:

-- Layered AI security controls
+- Layered input filtering
-- Hybrid rule-based + semantic analysis
+- Rule-based and AI-based analysis
-- Fail-closed security design
+- Fail-closed request handling
-- Defensive LLM integration
+- Protected LLM access
-- Security monitoring & audit logging
+- Request logging

-This is a **cybersecurity system**, not just a chatbot wrapper.
+This project demonstrates how security controls can be added to a chatbot-style LLM application.
 ---

 # 🧠 Security Architecture